William T. Jarvis

+Biography

 Jarvis graduated from University of Minnesota, University of Minnesota Duluth and Kent State University.
-In 1973, he obtained a Ph.D in health education from the University of Oregon.
+In 1973, he obtained a PhD in health education from the University of Oregon.
 He was professor of preventive medicine at Loma Linda University.

 In 1976, Jarvis cofounded the National Council Against Health Fraud and was president from 1977 until his retirement in 2000.
 He was an adviser to the American Council on Science and Health.
 He was a noted critic of alternative medicine and was known for exposing quackery.
 He described chiropractic as "the most significant nonscientific health-care delivery system in the United States."

 Jarvis was a scientific consultant for the Committee for Skeptical Inquiry and a charter member of the Council for Scientific Medicine.